 Tubeless Tires

 A newer technology, tubeless tires eliminate the inner tube.
 They rely on sealant to maintain air pressure and create a seal between the tire and the rim.
 The sealant used can seal small punctures automatically, as a result, increasing its puncture resistance and reducing the likelihood of flats.
-Like tubular tires, they are more complicated than clinchers making maintenance more taxing.
-Its sealant needs to be replenished periodically and if a larger puncture occurs, repairs are comparably more challenging.
+Like tubular tires, they are more complicated than clinchers, making maintenance more taxing.
+Its sealant needs to be replenished periodically, and if a larger puncture occurs, repairs are comparably more challenging.

 Conclusion